tom600x/AzureDevOpsRepoDownload/README.md

 # AzureDevOpsRepoDownload
-This repository is used for a powershell script to download all repos including TFVC from a Azure DevOps project
+This repository has a power shell script that can be used to download all repositories from an Azure DevOps Project.